tech-med/medlearnity.com/src/content/blog/usmle-step-2-study-schedule/index.md

   - 'study-schedule'
   - 'usmle'
   - 'usmle-step-2'
 description: 'USMLE Step 2 Study Schedule.
 If you’re here then that must only mean one thing.
 You’ve managed to survive Step 1.
-Hopefully, it was because our Step 1 Stud'
+Hopefully, it was because our Step 1 Stud.'
 ---

 USMLE Step 2 Study Schedule.
 If you’re here then that must only mean one thing.
 You’ve managed to survive Step 1.
 Hopefully, it was because our Step 1 Study Schedule Guide helped you out.
 For first timers, you can check that one out first before reading this.